-Our wastewater system includes eight treatment plants, connected to our homes and businesses by pipes, manholes and pumping stations.
+Our wastewater system includes treatment plants at Bromley and on Banks Peninsula, connected to our homes and businesses by pipes, manholes and pumping stations.

-Pipes and pump stations convey wastewater (sewage) from homes and businesses to eight treatment plants, one in Christchurch and seven on Banks Peninsula.
+Pipes and pump stations convey wastewater (sewage) from homes and businesses to treatment plants, the main one in Bromley treats wastewater from Christchurch City and the Lyttleton Harbor, the remaining four are located on Banks Peninsula.

 The City of Christchurch was built on low, flat, water-logged land and with no sewage system and cesspits for the wastewater.
 In its early days Christchurch was particularly beset with the problem of water-borne diseases such as dysentery and typhoid.